 Metal detectors are not for all districts.
 In fact, it has been our experience that they are not the answer for the majority of school districts.
 School leaders must consider both the financial and implementation investments of properly running a metal detector program, and determine if the potential return on investment is as great as putting those financial, manpower and operational resources into other prevention, intervention, security and preparedness strategies.

-But we recognize there are districts where appropriate application of metal detector programs are a necessary additional risk-reduction tool.
-The key for these districts, in our opinion, is to avoid knee-jerk reactions, implement a properly run program, and present the program to members of the school-community in a fair and honest context in terms of its capabilities, limitations and expectations.
+For those districts that choose to implement metal detectors, it is imporant to avoid knee-jerk reactions, ensure fidelity of implementation, and present the program to members of the school-community in a fair and honest context in terms of its capabilities, limitations and expectations.

 Questions or additional suggestions may be directed to Ken Trump.